Flying--Dutchman/PvPstats/README.md

 ## All credits goes to ShinDarth for creating this great piece of software! https://github.com/ShinDarth/

+In this fork, I will try to make PvPStats a Joomla Modul which can be implemented everywhere on your site without the need of iframes.

 ## Introduction

 PvPstats is an utility for **TrinityCore** and **CMaNGOS** that allows to store and display data about **Battleground scores**.
 It consists in a core modification and a web application written in **PHP**.
 It's released under the [GNU GPL v3 License](https://github.com/ShinDarth/PvPstats/blob/master/LICENSE).